justi-lai/CS_4395_Final/README.md

 This project compares different strategies for processing and retrieving information from long documents when answering questions:

 1. **Truncation**: Simple approach that keeps only the last N tokens from a document
-2. **Chunking**: Splits documents into overlapping chunks and processes each separately
+2. **Summarization**: Creates summaries of document chunks and ranks them by relevance to the query
-3. **Summarization**: Creates summaries of document chunks and ranks them by relevance to the query
+3. **RAG (Retrieval-Augmented Generation)**: Uses embeddings to retrieve the most relevant passages
-4. **RAG (Retrieval-Augmented Generation)**: Uses embeddings to retrieve the most relevant passages
+4. **Custom RAG**: Enhances standard RAG with a simple entity-based matching approach
 5. **GraphRAG**: Enhances standard RAG with a graph-based approach for more complex reasoning

 ## Dataset